 Standing drill presses aren’t all that portable however they can handle larger perforations in big, bulky pieces of material.
 They’re more precise than benchtop drill presses (unless bolted down) and handheld drills just can’t compare to the power, accuracy, and reliability that floor drill presses bring to the table.

-We reviewed seven floor drill presses below; any of them would make a great fit for your shop or garage.
+We reviewed seven great floor drill presses that you can read below.
+Any of them would make a great fit for your shop or garage.
 Take a look at our list to find one that will be ideal for anything you need to blast holes through in your projects.

 Amazon Customer Reviews